 The girl who appears to be going out with Terry in his ending Fatal Fury 2 is named Medea and she was originally his love interest in Gamest's manga adaptation of the first Garou Densetsu.
 However, she is replaced a generic character in Special.

 Canon Immigrant: Many details about Krauser's backstory (such as him killing his father or being related to Geese) became canon after the movie.
 There was an attempt to have him commit suicide as well, but that was abandoned.
-Likewise, in later games, Krauser gained the Gigatech Cyclone move, which was identical to the tornado spin attack he and Terry used in the anime - but neither had used in the game.
+Likewise, in later games, Krauser gained the Gigatech Cyclone move, which was identical to the tornado spin attack he and Terry used in the anime.

 According to Memories of Stray Wolves, Krauser did kill himself after losing to Terry.